Lewis Archer: Characterisation and Audrey Roberts

 Gareth McLean of the Radio Times said that Lewis was a gentleman escort and he deemed him a "suave companion."
 A spokeswoman for the show said, "There is no suggestion that Lewis is anything more than a companion escort for his clients."
 A writer for the Metro described Lewis as "charming" and "charismatic", and a reporter from the Daily Record wrote that he was "Weatherfield's answer to American Gigolo."
 The soap's official website lists "ungallant behaviour" as something Lewis dislikes.
 Havers believed Lewis would eventually display "a real dark side", though he was unaware of what that could be.
 Lewis is first seen accompanying Claudia Colby (Rula Lenska) to a Christmas ball.
 He is introduced by Audrey Roberts; Digital Spy's Daniel Kilkelly stated that she was "immediately bowled over by his charming ways."
 Claudia informs Audrey that she booked Lewis through an agency and Audrey decides to hire Lewis to be her companion to another event.
 Lewis goes to the Rovers Return Inn and pretends not to know Audrey.
 He then proceeds to chat her up in front of her friends, causing them to wonder how she attracted him.
 Havers thought the scenes were funny and called the storyline between Lewis and Audrey "fantastic".
 In March 2010, Lewis was seen advertising his escort service in society magazine, The Lady.
 A reporter for The Belfast Telegraph revealed the character's classified advert would be seen in the real life magazine in a crossover with the show.
 A spokeswoman for Coronation Street stated "The Lady heard the magazine was going to feature in an episode, and they approached us with the idea of using the advert in the actual magazine."
 In the advert, Lewis claims to have "years of experience" and is "suitable to accompany ladies in any social or corporate event".
-On screen, Audrey's friend Rita Sullivan (Barbara Knox) notices the advert and books Lewis for a date.
+On screen, Audrey's friend Rita Tanner (Barbara Knox) notices the advert and books Lewis for a date.

 "All along Lewis has played a very straight act to Audrey and she hasn't seen any of his shiftiness.
 He is very attentive, he listens to her, he's very sweet and loving and always says the right things."